valteu/qlearning-game/README.md

 ENEMY_PENALTY | 300 | Punishment the "player" gets every time it hits the "enemy" (reward - ENEMY_PENALTY)
 FOOD | 25 | Reward the "player" gets every time it hits the "food" (reward + FOOD) SHOW_EVERY | 5000 | Shows which epochs will be visualized (HM_EPISODES / SHOW_EVERY = number of visualized epochs)
+MAX_STEPS | 200 | Maximum number of steps the "player" can move per epoch

 **Bugs:**
 - "player", "food", "enemy" can spawn on other object